 My overarching aim is to lift the study of Muslim South Asia, which has long been caught in ideological readings and a partition- or at least violence-centric perspective, to the same level of conceptual as well as, crucially, methodological sophistication that characterizes the study of non-Muslim sociality.
 In the long run, studying how Muslim Indians navigate wider social change within the context of the world's largest secular democracy - though one sliding steadily into majoritarian rule - should also help to rebut persistent claims of Muslim exceptionalism in global academic as well as popular discourse.

 At King's, I convene undergraduate modules on 'Social justice: Ethnographic perspectives' and 'Development issues in South Asia' and a postgraduate module on 'Advanced qualitative methods'; I also conduct fieldwork training, act as personal tutor and supervise dissertations.
-As PGT tutor of the department, I look after the psycho-social wellbeing of our Masters students.
+As PGT tutor of the department, I look after the wellbeing of our Masters students; I also chair our PGT sub-assessment board.
 Since 2019 I am accredited as a Fellow of the Higher Education Academy, the UK’s formal teaching qualification and recognition programme.

-I served as supervisor for Dr Nirali Joshi's dissertation on death across Mumbai's suburban railways (with Ruth Craggs and initially Jahnavy Phalkey) and Sudhir Selvaraj's dissertation on anti-Christian violence (with Humeira Iqtidar and initially Sunil Khilnani); Nirali subsequently took up a Putspace fellowship in Leipzig to write on people 'lost in mobility' while Sudhir continued to work as hourly lecturer at King's.
+I served as supervisor for Dr Nirali Joshi's dissertation on death across Mumbai's suburban railways (with Ruth Craggs and initially Jahnavy Phalkey) and Dr Sudhir Selvaraj's dissertation on anti-Christian violence (with Humeira Iqtidar and initially Sunil Khilnani); Nirali subsequently took up a Putspace fellowship in Leipzig to write on people 'lost in mobility' while Sudhir joined our department as AEP lecturer.
 Currently, I co-supervise Vanita Leah Falcao's dissertation on the politics of digitising welfare rights (with Louise Tillin) and Wajiha Humayun's dissertation on urban transformation in Amman (with Mayssoun Sukarieh).
 I examined Sarayu Natarajan's dissertation on brokerage in Bangalore.
 I welcome PhD proposals that concern popular politics, religion and/or the political economy of contemporary South Asia - send me an email if you want to work with me.

 Below are some instances where I overcame my writer's block; a complete publication list can be found in my ORCID profile or the full CV.
 Many of these are available open access; if you can't get hold of a copy, drop me an email.